 After Bethlehem’s death, Mary becomes concerned about the young student of Bethlehem’s, Free, who was living with her as a part of her family, but Free doesn’t want their help.
 Susannah tells Mary that they have to let her live her life and establish her own independence in the way she wants, just as Susannah had to let Bethlehem go her own way years before as a strong, independent young woman who only wanted the freedom to choose her own course in life.

 In the end, Mary, as an adult looking back on the one and only time she met her grandmother’s old friend, just before her death, realizes that she has also learned much from the experience, not just about her grandmother’s history, but about herself, other people, racial differences and attitudes, and some of the realities of the world, absorbing vicariously some of the lessons her grandmother learned years ago through her story and Bethlehem’s.

 This isn’t really a happy story.
 The ending kind of leaves readers with an unsettled feeling because there are many things left unanswered and unresolved.
 The book does explain a little about what happens to the characters at the end, but for the most part, they all kind of go their separate ways.
 Although they’ve had an effect on each other, nothing is clear-cut, and they share moments together more than lives.
 I have to admit that I felt like some of the story dragged in places and others were downright depressing, making this a difficult book to get through.
 However, it is interesting for showing a part of history, a life-changing event from different points of view, and some poignant thoughts about caring but letting go.

-The book is currently available online through Internet Archive.
+The book is available to borrow and read for free online through Internet Archive.